tarwn/lessthandot-hugo/blogs/content/posts/2013-09-13-quite-a-career-change.md

 # Why?

-After 12 years of explaining how you can prevent the unstoppable logfile growth, explaining the foreign key principles to senior developers, removing unused indexes… I found for myself I was still interested in SQL Server but not in the things I needed to do for the customers.
+After 12 years of explaining how you can prevent the unstoppable logfile growth, explaining the foreign key principles to senior developers, removing unused indexes...
+I found for myself I was still interested in SQL Server but not in the things I needed to do for the customers.
 So it was time for a new challenge and it was offered on a silver plate.
 So why not?

-To make sure there was a way back, I booked the exams to upgrade my SQL Server certifications to MCSE data platform so in case of… I could still return to the market with a valid certificate for some years.
+To make sure there was a way back, I booked the exams to upgrade my SQL Server certifications to MCSE data platform so in case of...
+I could still return to the market with a valid certificate for some years.

 So I hope to share the journey of learning all about Product Information Management and a bit about E-commerce on this site.